mpl-extensions/mpl-interactions/README.md

 1. Defining the function to plot `f(x,...) => y`
 2. Handling the plotting logic (`plt.plot`, `fig.cla`, `ax.set_ylim`, etc)

-In contrast, with `ipympl-interactions` you only need provide `f(x, ...) => y` and the plotting and updating boilerplate are handled for you.
+In contrast, with `mpl-interactions` you only need provide `f(x, ...) => y` and the plotting and updating boilerplate are handled for you.

 Additionally there are other useful functions for greater interactivity with matplolib.
 These are not necessarily dependent on `ipympl` and will probably work in all backends except for inline backends.
 Currently these extra goodies are: